Niagara to Toronto: Vineyards vistas to downtown views

 Location: 1573 Four Mile Creek Road, Niagara-on-the-Lake

-The Clubhouse Restaurant at Niagara-on-the-Lake Golf Club has wonderful views of Lake Ontario.
 Check the calendar of events to see what entertainment is on the patio.
+And enjoy wonderful views of Lake Ontario.

 Location: 143 Front Street, Niagara-on-the-Lake

-Enjoy the seasonal menu and al fresco dining in the large patio garden at The Epicurean.
+Featureing a seasonal menu and al fresco dining in the large patio garden.

 Location: 84 Queen Street, Niagara-on-the-Lake